Fabry’s Disease is an inherited disorder, meaning it runs in families.

 People who suffer from Fabry’s disease may have symptoms for years before being diagnosed.
 Sometimes, patients get a wrong diagnosis due to the complexity of the disease.
 It is important to ask your physician to get tested for Fabry’s disease if you have a family history.
 A simple blood test to measure the levels of the enzyme (alpha-Gal A), or even a DNA test, can confirm the diagnosis.

 Fabry’s disease is a multi-systemic disease, meaning it affects several systems of the body.
 Thus, Fabry management requires a multidisciplinary, expert team.
 The most common treatment is Enzyme Replacement Therapy, which aims to replace what the body is lacking.
 In this case, the body is lacking functional alpha-Gal A enzyme.
 The treatment is given in the form of bi-weekly infusions.
+Also, new oral medications (Chaperone therapy) can be administered for specific mutations.
 However, patients also require a comprehensive therapeutic approach from an expert team.
 The core team involved in the management of Fabry’s disease usually includes a kidney doctor, a heart specialist, and a pain management specialist.
 Other doctors, including a digestive and lung disease specialist may be involved in the management as well.

 Typically, physicians recommend the following: